simeononsecurity/simeononsecurity.ch/content/articles/best-code-repositories-comparison/index.en.md

 **Pros**:
 - Thriving open-source community with 120M+ developers, making it the **best code repository** for open-source projects
-- Seamless integration with thousands of **third-party tools** via marketplace
+- smooth integration with thousands of **third-party tools** via marketplace
 - User-friendly interface, ideal for developers of all levels
 - Excellent documentation and community support
 - Industry-leading AI pair programming with GitHub Copilot